Sex Education: Getting into Anal. For Beginners by Topher Taylor

 - Accept that sex can be quick, your body can make weird noises and smells, and some people will experience erectile dysfunction.

 - Don’t hold yourself to any standards.
 You are a beginner.

 You’ve done it!
 (Or maybe you didn’t.
 Listen, there’s no rush either way).

 It’s natural to feel an array of emotions after your first time, whether that be excitement, nerves, sadness, fear or just feeling completely unsure about how you feel.
 The first time I did it, I remember feeling unsure.
-I wasn’t sure if I was estatically happy that I’d finally done it, or I regretted letting go of my ‘virginity’.
+I wasn’t sure if I was ecstatically happy that I’d finally done it, or I regretted letting go of my ‘virginity’.

 You might find that post-sex that you feel a little sore down there.
 You also may have bled a tiny bit or find that lots of air has been pushed inside.
 Don’t be embarrassed about the air situation, this is simply what happens when the cock slides in and out – air comes in and out with it.
 It happens with vulvas, too.
 All of this is totally normal and is nothing to be concerned about.
-It’s also natural to feel the need to go to the toilet quite urgently afterwards as well, especially consdiering the mix of douching aloingside the internal stimulation of anal play.
+It’s also natural to feel the need to go to the toilet quite urgently afterward as well, especially considering the mix of douching alongside the internal stimulation of anal play.